YosefLab/CZI-Immuneaging/README.md

         * ...
     * ...

-The `configs` directory includes versioned configuration files for the alingment pipeline.
-For each version of the aligned data, one designated directory (e.g., directory `v1` for version 1) includes the alingment outputs for each library.
-Particularly, it includes a .h5ad file, output files from cellranger, and a .log filw documenting the execution of the pipeline on the library.
+The `configs` directory includes versioned configuration files for the alignment pipeline.
+For each version of the aligned data, one designated directory (e.g., directory `v1` for version 1) includes the alignment outputs for each library.
+Particularly, it includes a .h5ad file, output files from cellranger, and a .log file documenting the execution of the pipeline on the library.
 Note: libraries are not named arbitrarily as library1, library 2 etc. but rather take the following naming convention: `<donor_id>_<seq_run>_<library_type>_<library_id>`.

-The `processed_libraries` directory stores data of processed libraries (i.e., beyond alingment), an intermediate product before the sample-level processing; its structure is as follows:
+The `processed_libraries` directory stores data of processed libraries (i.e., beyond alignment), an intermediate product before the sample-level processing; its structure is as follows:

 * processed_libraries/
     * library1/